alirezarashidipp/ML/README.md

-ali. cross validation@
+cross validation@
-ali. hyper parameters@
+hyper parameters@
+holdout validation@
-ali.Class Imbalance Handling@
+Class Imbalance Handling@
-ali.early stopping@
+early stopping@
-ali.accuracy, precision, recall, F1-score (macro and weighted), and the Matthews Correlation Coefficient (MCC)@ ali. learning curve@ ali.SHAP@ ali.Feature Importance@ ali.Confusion Matrix@
+metrics :accuracy, precision, recall, F1-score (macro and weighted), and the Matthews Correlation Coefficient (MCC)@ learning curve@
+SHAP@
+Feature Importance@
+Confusion Matrix@
-(evey week i have new labeled data and i want to re train model, but i want to have lurning curve and drift detection and other needed things,my baseline is to habe 500 labeled data, and ebery week i get new ones)
+(i start with 500 labeled data, as a baseline, then via inference (as active learning process) i get labelled new 200 ids, and re train the model based on baseline+ and new labeled ids, but but i want to have lurning curve and drift detection and other needed things)